• Beach life, Mumbai Style

 Includes:

-Ferry tickets, toy Train ride, village tax, knowledgeable lady guide and bottled water.
+Ferry tickets, toy train ride, village tax, knowledgeable guide, personalised tour, and bottled water.

 Excludes: